-Customers need information about a product’s material composition and the place of manufacture in order to be able to accurately compare products and have a true purchasing choice.
-This is a genuine concern for us here at VAUDE – informing our customers as extensively as possible.
+Customers need information about what a product is made of and where it was made in order to be able to accurately compare products and make a choice that’s right for them.
+Giving our customers as much information as possible is a genuine concern for us here at VAUDE.

 There are, however, different regulations and guidelines for labeling products.
 The requirements for the labeling of textiles and shoes are complex and not always easy to put into practice.

 According to textile labeling laws, fiber percentages and percentages of materials of animal origin must be listed on the label.
 Additional information such as “organic” or “recycled” is no longer permitted and must be in a different form such as on a product hangtag.
 All of our textile products are subject to this labeling law.